 Did you know?

-Electronic use of the Danielson Framework for Teaching, 2011 and 2013 editions is available through Frontline Professional Growth, giving you the tools to simplify evaluations and promote ongoing professional conversations about teaching practice.
+Electronic use of the Danielson Framework for Teaching, 2011 and 2013 editions is available through Frontline Professional Growth.
+Explore it for tools to simplify evaluations and promote ongoing professional conversations about teaching practice.